Reduction of the electrodynamics of superconductors to those for conductors with the incorporation of spatial dispersion: Abstract

 \section{Abstract}

-We derive general frequency dependencies of the surface impedance modulus for conductors without the dc dissipation, i. e. for superconductors or perfect conductors.
+The study derives general frequency dependencies of the surface impedance modulus for conductors without the dc dissipation, i. e. for superconductors or perfect conductors.
 The frequency-dependent surface impedance was applied for the solutions corresponding to the spatially dispersive eigenvalues of the permittivity operator for conductors.
-We demonstrate that appropriately taken into account effects of the spatial dispersion can give the general frequency dependence of the surface impedance for the obtained solutions including that for superconductor.
-It is shown that an incorporation of the spatial dispersion leads to an appearance of the Meissner effect in perfect conductors in the same manner as in superconductors.
+General reasons of formal dissipation-dependent effects of nonlocality in the electrodynamics of the surface impedance for conductors are considered with an emphasis on the analysis of nonself-adjoint problems.
+The study demonstrates that appropriately taken into account effects of the spatial dispersion can give the general frequency dependence of the surface impedance for the obtained solutions including that for a superconductor.
+It is shown that incorporation of the spatial dispersion leads to an appearance of the Meissner effect in perfect conductors in the same manner as in superconductors.
+The conclusion is obtained technically for the first time from the zero-frequency limit of the penetration depth by substituting the surface impedance in the expression of ponderomotive Abraham force.